Race Facts – Azerbaijan Grand Prix

 The new owners of the Formula 1 Group did not got off on the best foot when it comes to relations with the Baku organizers in early 2017.
 CEO Greg Maffei was quoted as saying that “races in places like Baku in Azerbaijan where they paid us a big race fee but it does nothing to build the long-term brand and health of the business.
 Our job is to find partners that pay us well but also help us to build the product.”

 The Azerbaijan Grand Prix has signed a number of contract extensions over its relatively short history.
 In 2019, race organisers signed a new deal securing the future of the event until 2023.
-This was extended in May 2021 through to 2024.
-Over the 2023 Azerbaijan Grand Prix, Formula 1 announced a further contract extension, keeping Baku City Circuit on the calendar until at least 2026
+The 2020 Azerbaijan Grand Prix was cancelled due to the coronavirus pandemic, whilst the 2021 race took place behind closed doors – which led to the contract being extended in May 2021 through to 2024.

 One of the Lowest Attended Races of the Season